Humboldt Forum: Controversies

 The Humboldt Forum came under criticism before and after its 2020 opening due to the museum's ownership of stolen art and other artifacts which were acquired from the German colonial empire and other European colonies in Africa and Asia, such as the Benin Bronzes.
 In 2018, it was at the center of a debate about the legality of cultural heritage from former German colonies being put on display in Germany, drawing protests from activists and art historians including as Bénédicte Savoy, who alleged the museum had not done enough to research the provenance and failed to critically present objects originating from the Global South in its collection.

 A comprehensive critical presentation and analysis of the Humboldt Forum's entire planning process was published in 2024.

 In October 2024 the Forum announced an alteration to the lyrics of Udo Lindenbergs 1983 song Sonderzug nach Pankow in an upcoming choir performance.
 In 1983 Lindenberg had used the word "Oberindianer" to address East Germany's head of state Erich Honecker.
 The Humboldt Forum said the word could be perceived as hurtful and racist by indigenous people and other visitors and would be changed.
 Critics like Wolfgang Kubicki saw the changes as violation of artistic freedom, while historian Hubertus Knabe said the Humboldt Forum was leaning towards a "far-left cult" and argued that the people responsible should be voted out of office.

+The inadequate or insensitive handling of the collection also drew widespread criticism.
+For instance, during a project led by Bernhard Heeb to address the context of colonial injustice surrounding East African skulls ,anthropologist Barbara Tessmann made remarks that were interpreted as racist.